Zayed Khan: Career

 Khan made his screen debut in 2003 in the film Chura Liyaa Hai Tumne.

 In 2004, he starred in Main Hoon Na, which was one of the biggest hits in his career.
 It was the second highest-grossing film of 2004 behind Veer-Zaara and was declared a hit.
 Khan was subsequently nominated for the Filmfare Award for Best Supporting Actor in 2005.
 He also starred alongside Amrita Arora in a music video called Disco 82 Remix by DJ Aqeel for UMI-10.

-Khan had 4 releases in 2005.
+Khan had four releases in 2005.
 He played an obsessive lover in Vaada alongside Arjun Rampal and Ameesha Patel.
-He then starred in Shabd as a photography professor, which he was very excited about because he had always wanted to do a film with Aishwarya Rai.
+He then starred in Shabd as a photography professor, which he was excited about because he had always wanted to do a film with Aishwarya Rai.
 His third release, Anubhav Sinha's action thriller Dus, where he played a cop, did well.
 It was Big Hit and was the third highest-grossing film of 2005.
 Khan's final release of the year, Shaadi No. 1, flopped at the box office.

 He starred in Sohail Khan's action multi-starrer, Fight Club - Members Only in 2006.
 Next, he appeared in Rocky: The Rebel.
 Khan revealed that he had ghost-written some scenes in the film.
 He had first begun script-writing when he was studying in London.

 Both of his films in 2007 were action multi-starrers.
 Anubhav Sinha's Cash was originally meant to be the sequel to Dus, but ended up differently.
 Due to this, some of the cast of Dus also star in Cash.
 It performed reasonably well in its first week, but was unable to replicate the success of Dus and was eventually declared a flop.
 His next film, Speed, also failed at the box office.